Sarah Oak Dip. Couns. MBACP (Accredited) Working Remotely During COVID-19

-I am a warm, caring and empathic Therapist, offering a safe and private space for you to talk through your worries and share your thoughts and feelings openly, without being judged.
-I work integratively with a combination of therapeutic approaches which means that I will tailor my style of work to suit your needs, rather than working in a set and rigid way.
+I am a warm, caring and compassionate Therapist, offering a safe and private space for you to talk through your worries and share your thoughts and feelings openly, without being judged.
+I work integratively with a combination of therapeutic approaches which means that I will tailor the work to suit your individual needs and find an appropriate way forward, rather than working in a set and rigid way.

-I have significant experience in working successfully with clients in areas including anxiety, relationship problems, low mood & depression, experiencing discrimination, trauma, emotional abuse, low self esteem, separation & divorce, eating difficulties/disorders, mental health concerns, self harm and suicidal thoughts.
+I have significant experience in working successfully with clients in areas including anxiety, relationship problems, low mood & depression, bereavement, survivor's guilt, domestic abuse, low self esteem, separation & divorce, eating difficulties & disorders, co-dependency, self harm and suicidal thoughts.
 For full details of areas of counselling I have experience of working with, please see below.

 Walk & Talk Therapy